Skip to content

 )

-# All lookups are now O(1) hash operations - no overflow logic needed
+# All lookups are now O(1) array operations - no overflow logic needed

 No exploding, joining, or reaggregating required: